Seventh-ranked Wake Forest men's soccer team set for opener at Spry Stadium

-It was a quick turnaround for the seventh-ranked Wake Forest men’s soccer program from this spring to the fall season.
+The turnaround was quick for the seventh-ranked Wake Forest men’s soccer program from the spring to the fall season.

-For the first time the NCAA played a spring men’s season to combat COVID-19 and the Demon Deacons more than held their own advancing to the Elite Eight in the men’s NCAA Tournament before losing to North Carolina in Cary.
+For the first time the NCAA played a spring men’s season to combat COVID-19, and the Demon Deacons advanced to the Elite Eight in the men’s NCAA Tournament before losing to North Carolina in Cary.

-Coach Bobby Muuss enters his seventh season with plenty of talent, a few experienced players, and the largest freshmen class he’s ever had.
+Coach Bobby Muuss enters his seventh season with plenty of talent, a few experienced players and his largest freshmen class,, with the incoming players ranked No. 1 by TopDrawerSoccer.com.

-“When you think about it we’ve got freshmen classes combined because of those gray shirts we had this past spring,” Muuss said eluding to the spring season where four recruits didn’t play but were on campus and in school.
+“We’ve got freshmen classes combined because of those grayshirts we had this past spring,” Muuss said of four recruits who were enrolled but didn’t play in the spring.

-The Deacons have a full roster of 28 players giving Muuss and his outstanding assistant coaches plenty of options this fall.
-They have just two seniors, five juniors and the rest are all sophomores and freshmen.
-It also didn’t hurt that the incoming freshmen class was ranked No. 1 according to TopDrawerSoccer.com.
+The 28 Deacons players, with just two seniors and five juniors, will give Muuss plenty of options.

-Here are four things to look for heading into Thursday night’s opener at Spry Stadium against VCU at 7 p.m.
+Here are four things to look for heading the season opener at 7 p.m.
+Thursday night’s opener at Spry Stadium against VCU at 7 p.m.

-After losing eight players from the fall to the spring the Deacons didn’t have a lot of depth but they managed OK.
-Now, with an influx of another stellar recruiting class Muuss played 23 and 24 players in each of the two exhibition games (a 2-0 win over Fur-man and 2-0 loss to Coastal Carolina).
+Wake Forest lost eight players from its 2020 fall season before the spring season.
+With the influx of freshmen, Muuss played 23 and 24 players in each of the two exhibition games (a 2-0 win over Fur-man and 2-0 loss to Coastal Carolina).

-It will take a little time for Muuss to find the right mixture of starters and reserve but you don’t go 102-19-11 and 39-5-7 over the last six seasons and not know how to make it work.
-The 102 wins over the last six seasons are the most of any program in the country.
+Muuss, whose teams were 102-19-11 (39-5-7 ACC) in the last six seasons, will need time to find the right mixture of starters and reserves.
+The 102 wins are the most of any program in the country during that time.

 “You know, the experience that they got and their ability to grind, work hard, and work hard for each other and find ways to win games,” Muuss said about the spring team.
-“I think that was really impressive and you now want to carry that over into the fall.”
+“That was really impressive, and you now want to carry that over into the fall.”

-It was hard for Muuss to identify who will make the biggest im-pact among the 10 freshmen.
-Babacar Niang did start in the exhibition game against Coastal Carolina and four other freshmen started in the exhibition game against Furman.
+Muuss isn't sure who will make the biggest impact among the 10 freshmen.
+Babacar Niang started in the exhibition game against Coastal Carolina, and four other freshmen started in the exhibition game against Furman.

 Defense is the backbone again

 It’s no secret the Deacons’ attack builds from their defense.
-Starting with goalie McNally, who is 6-foot-4 and 220 pounds and played in every game last fall and spring.
+Starting with goalie McNally, who is 6 feet 4 and 220 pounds and played in every game last fall and spring.

 Another challenging schedule